jerrypm/tictactoe/README.md

 - Use MVVM architecture with SwiftUI
 - Structure: Features/, Core/, UI/, Resources/
 - Follow Apple's Human Interface Guidelines
+- Make the code cleaner; if there are too many lines in the body, break it into several separate struct Views.

 # Naming